 Pavel Bure started playing hockey at the age of 6, and already at the age of 16, in 1988, he distinguished himself in the main team of CSKA Moscow against Dinamo Riga, scoring the first goal in the 4th minute of the match.
 As a part of CSKA Pavel Bure became the USSR champion and one-time silver medalist (1990), as well as a two-time winner of the IIHF European Cup (1989-1990).

 In 1991 Bure started to play in NHL, as he was selected 113th overall in the sixth round of the draft by the Vancouver Canucks.
-He played in the NHL for twelve years – including seven All-Star Game appearances – and was awarded the Maurice “Rocket” Richard Trophy twice as the league’s top scorer.
+He played in the NHL for twelve years – including seven All-Star Game appearances – and was awarded the Maurice “Rocket” Richard Trophy as the league’s top goal scorer three times.

 Pavel Bure represented Russia internationally from youth hockey to the Olympic Games in 1998 and 2002, medaling in both tournaments.

 As a member of the USSR/Russian national teams he became World Championship bronze medalist in 1990, European Championship silver medalist in 1990, World Junior Championship silver medalist in 1990 and 1991, and Olympic bronze medalist in 2002.
 In 2005/2006 Pavel Bure announced his retirement.